 Special note on GED scores: A new English GED test will be launched on January 1, 2014.
 A new Spanish GED test will follow later.
 Once a new GED test is issued, scores from the current GED test cannot be combined with the new test.
 If inmates have taken the English GED test between January 1, 2002, and now, they are strongly encouraged to see the education staff and retake the GED test before December 31, 2013.
 English GED scores from the current GED test will no longer be valid.
 The new GED Test will be taken on the computer.
 Inmates are strongly encouraged to enroll in a keyboarding or typing course, when offered.

-Inmates with a Verified High School Diploma

-In order to obtain a realistic and accurate assessment of an inmate's skill levels, a demonstration of literacy attainment must be verified for inmates with a high school diploma.
-Even though current policy accepts a high school diploma for custody classification, good time credits, education programs, etc., a high school diploma does not necessarily certify an inmate is literate.
+Inmates with a Verified High School Diploma: In order to obtain a realistic and accurate assessment of an inmate's skill levels, a demonstration of literacy attainment must be verified for inmates with a high school diploma.
+Even though current policy accepts a high school diploma for custody classification, good time credits, education programs, etc., a high school diploma does not necessarily certify an inmate as literate.

-Inmates who have a high school diploma (not an AA or higher post-secondary degree) are encouraged to submit a cop-out to the Education Department to request to sign-up for the Tests of Education (TABE) to validate their Basic language, and math computation, as well as applied math. purpose of the TABE is to ensure these inmates have sufficient language and math skills to pursue their post-secondary education study and/or obtain a job in the community. of the reading, language, and math skills from the TABE is part inmates' reentry plan documented in the Inmate Skills Development System (ISDS).
+Inmates who have a high school diploma are encouraged to submit a cop-out to the Education Department to request to sign-up for the Tests of Adult Basic Education (TABE) to validate their reading, language, and math computation, as well as applied math.
+Inmates with an Associate's Degree or higher post-secondary degree are exempt from TABE testing.
+The purpose of the TABE is to ensure inmates have sufficient language and math skills to pursue post-secondary education studies and/or obtain a job in the community.
+Mastery of the reading, language, and math skills from the TABE is part of inmates' reentry plan documented in the Inmate Skills Development System (ISDS).

-In the Academic section of the ISDS, the inmate will not be scored/rated green (indicating demonstration of literacy skills) and should be scored/rated yellow (indicating unknown) until he/she scores a 9.0 or higher on TABE A or D. If an inmate scores below 9.0, he/she should enroll in remedial classes offered by the Education Department to improve his/her literacy levels.
+In the Academic section of the ISDS, the inmate will not be scored/rated green (indicating demonstration of literacy skills) and should be scored/rated yellow (indicating unknown) until he/she scores a 9.0 or higher on TABE A or D.